Fork-for-Modify/MetaSCI-CVPR2021/README.md

 # MetaSCI-CVPR2021

-This code is for CVPR 2021 paper "MetaSCI: Scalable and Adaptive Reconstruction for Video Compressive Sensing".
-Main of the codes are reproduced by [Zhihong Zhang](https://github.com/dawnlh), without verification.
+This code is for CVPR 2021 paper "MetaSCI: Scalable and Adaptive Reconstruction for Video Compressive Sensing" （modified by [Zhihong Zhang](https://github.com/dawnlh)).
 Original code repository is located at https://github.com/xyvirtualgroup/MetaSCI-CVPR2021